 For more information about cookies, and how you can disable them, please visit the Information Commissioner’s Office Cookies Page.

 You may ask us to make changes to the information provided by you and/or held about you, to ensure that it is accurate and kept up to date.
 You may also request that we cease from processing your personal information and that we delete this from our database or records.
-Please note that it may be impossible to completely delete your information because of back-ups and records of deletions.

 We will only perform the activities outlined above to the extent that such activities will not compromise privacy, security or any other legal interests.

 For further information regarding your rights, please refer to our ”What Happens to my Information?”
 Page.

 The Trust website gives general information about our hospitals and the services we provide.
 We cannot answer medical questions or give medical advice via this website, email or feedback form.
 Whilst every effort has been made to ensure the information on this website is accurate and complete The Trust cannot be held responsible for the site’s accuracy or for any loss, damage or expense that might be caused by any action or lack of action taken on the basis of the information provided on the site or for any loss suffered due to reliance on that information.
 We cannot guarantee uninterrupted access to this website or the sites to which it links.
 We accept no responsibility for any damages arising from the loss of use of this information.

 Unfortunately, the transmission of information via the Internet is not completely secure.
 Although we employ security measures to protect the information provided by you, the Trust cannot guarantee the security of your data transmitted to our site and any transmission is at your own risk.
 Once we have received your information, we will use appropriate security procedures and features aimed at preventing any unauthorised access, unlawful processing, accidental loss, destruction or damage.

 All information on this website is the copyright of The Shrewsbury and Telford Hospital NHS Trust except where stated otherwise.